-People often want to know, what happens when you call for psychodynamic psychotherapy or psychoanalysis?
-Or evaluation, in Washington DC, with me?
-Or, in this brief moment, teletherapy?
+People often want to know, what happens when you call for evaluation, psychodynamic psychotherapy or psychoanalysis in Washington DC, with me?

-This phone conversation will allow you to determine whether you would like to “meet” with me.
-If your difficulties are in my bailiwick, I’ll ask if you’d like to meet.
+This phone conversation will allow you to determine whether you would like to meet with me.
+If I feel that your challenges are within my wheelhouse, I’ll ask if you’d like to set-up and appointment.
 Or, if I don’t have the requisite expertise that you need, I’ll tell you so – and, I’ll do my best to recommend someone who does.
-Most importantly, if you feel that you would like to see me, and I feel that I can be of help, we can make an appointment.
+Most importantly, if you feel that you would like to see me, and I feel that I can be of help, we can set-up a time to meet.

 Also, you may have questions for me.
 Often, people are interested in learning something about my professional background.
 You may know that I am a Training and Supervising Analyst and a Board Certified Psychoanalyst.
 However, you may want to know a bit about me.
 Most importantly, you will wish to know whether I have the expertise to help you.